 There is some potential for drug-induced injury to the body that requires monitoring when administering abacavir to patients with HIV.
-Patients should receive screening for HLA-B*57101 genotype status prior to the start of therapy and before a continuation of therapy in patients with unknown HLA-B57101 status.
+Patients should receive screening for HLA-B*57101 genotype status before the start of therapy and before a continuation of therapy in patients with unknown HLA*B57101 status.
 Patients should have CBC with differential, serum creatinine kinase, CD4 count, HIV RNA plasma level, triglycerides, and serum amylases monitored periodically.
 Clinicians should be aware of the risk for acute and late-onset hepatotoxicity and monitor AST and ALT levels.
 Signs of central fat gain or lipoatrophy should be assessed for fat gain or fat loss to fine-tune ART therapy.

 Serious and sometimes fatal hypersensitivity reactions can potentially occur with abacavir.
 Patients who possess the HLA-B*5701 allele also carry a higher risk for a hypersensitivity reaction to abacavir; however, hypersensitivity reactions have occurred in those who do not carry the HLA-B*5701 allele.
 All patients should receive screening for the HLA-B*5701.

-Managing the administration of abacavir to HIV patients requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacist, social workers and several physicians in different specialties.
+Managing the administration of abacavir to HIV patients requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacists, social workers, and several physicians in different specialties.
 After HIV diagnosis, prompt admission into HIV medical and adherence/retention in that care is fundamental to the administration of effective antiretroviral therapy.
 Adherence to ART is one of the top factors of favorable HIV treatment outcomes and is necessary to decrease the occurrence of drug resistance within the patient.
 Common obstacles to successful ART stem from an absence of social support and alcohol or substance abuse, which prevent patients from having sustained therapy.

 Recommendations for increasing successful outcomes in antiretroviral therapy